Cover image of the report - Supporting Native Workforce Development - A Guide for Funders

 The Workforce Grantmaking in Native Nations and Communities Initiative was initiated after a series of funder-to-funder conversations convened by Workforce Matters and supported by the Northwest Area Foundation starting in late 2021.
 This group of funders met regularly for a year to deepen its collective informed understanding and strategize about how philanthropy can increase the level and enhance the relevance, adaptability, and impact of its funding commitments in support of workforce development efforts designed by and for Native nations and communities (inclusively referred to as “Indian Country”).

-Through an iterative process conducted in direct consultation with leading Indian Country workforce development organizations policy advisors, funders, tribal leaders, and on-the-ground practitioners, the group identified five emerging consensus priorities for philanthropic work and investment, on which it plans to take collective action beginning in 2023:
+Through an iterative process conducted in direct consultation with leading Indian Country workforce development organizations policy advisors, funders, tribal leaders, and on-the-ground practitioners, the group identified five emerging consensus priorities for philanthropic work and investment:

 • Addressing the Specific Capacity Needs of Leading Indian Country Workforce Development Organizations